Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 She also claims in her lawsuit that Bhajan and his team held her captive with armed guards.
 Her lawsuit states that during a period of several months she was “at all times held under armed guard, and was, in addition, watched constantly by members of the cult, who would report her every move to Bhajan.”

-In Pamela Sarah Dyson’s new book and the previous lawsuit, she describes the first sexual interaction with Bhajan as “gross and impersonal.”
+In Pamela Sahara Dyson’s new book and the previous lawsuit, she describes the first sexual interaction with Bhajan as “gross and impersonal.”
 Dyson worked for Bhajan as his secretary for nearly 15 years and became a prominent figure in the organization.

 “Not long after Bhajan requested that I serve as his chauffeur, secretary and general aide, he began to have sexual intercourse with me.
 This relationship was not romantic or erotic.
 The first time was when I had driven him to the parking lot across the street from his apartment.
 He simply put his body on mine in a way which even then impressed me as being gross and impersonal; it occurred as just one more of the jobs which by then I was expected to do for him.”